bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Eigtheen right-handed young ($25\pm6.2$yr.) healthy individuals (14 female) participated in the study.
 They were recruited by advertising on academic and public website.
-Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smokers, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as  musician or professional typist.
+Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smoke, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as  musician or professional typist.
 Their sleep quality was assessed, and individuals with score to the Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989] greater or equal to 5, or daytime sleepiness Epworth Sleepiness Scale [@johns_new_1991] score greater than 9 were excluded.

 Participants included in the study were also instructed to abstain from caffeine, alcohol and nicotine, and have regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the experiment.